 The small South American country of Guyana rarely features on most people’s travel plans, but discerning travellers are coming to recognise it as one of the premier wildlife destinations on our planet.
-Brought into the spotlight by the BBC’s ‘Lost Land of the Jaguar’ series, Guyana offers unique opportunities to spot incredible wildlife such as tapir, giant river otters, caimans and of course the jaguar itself.
-On this trip we head to Karanambu Ranch with its landscape ranging from savannah to wetlands to forest where we take trips on the river, look for birds, monkeys and giant anteaters, and experience the overwhelming hospitality that characterises this part of the country.
+Brought into the spotlight by the BBC’s ‘Lost Land of the Jaguar’ series, Guyana offers unique opportunities to spot incredible wildlife such as Tapir, Giant River Otters, Caiman and of course the Jaguar itself.
+On this trip we head to Karanambu Ranch with its landscape ranging from savannah to wetlands to forest where we take trips on the river, look for birds, monkeys and Giant Anteaters, and experience the overwhelming hospitality that characterises this part of the country.
 We travel deep into the rainforest to Iwokrama – one of the best places for spotting these cats – and gain a unique perspective of the forest from its amazing canopy walkway, as well as visiting the Amerindian village of Surama to learn more about the lives of Guyana’s indigenous people.
 In neighbouring Suriname we explore the unique capital of Paramaribo with its superb colonial architecture, and look for freshwater dolphins on the river.
 We also visit old plantations for an insight into the country’s history, and visit Maroon villages more reminiscent of Africa than South America.
 Guyana and Suriname are unique within Latin America and an absolute delight to explore.

 Day 1 – Georgetown

 Arrive in Georgetown, Guyana’s capital and transfer to your hotel.
-Overnight Sleep Inn or similar.
+Overnight at Grand Coastal Hotel or similar.

-Karanambu Ranch is situated where the north savannah grassland, swamp and flood forest meet on the Rupununi River and the horse flats stretch towards the Pakaraima Mountains and into Brazil.
+Karanambu Lodge is situated where the north savannah grassland, swamp and flood forest meet on the Rupununi River and the horse flats stretch towards the Pakaraima Mountains and into Brazil.
 The settlement has the flavour of an Amerindian village, with its clay brick and palm thatched cabanas set in a compound between the bush and the open range.
-Diane McTurk, well known for her work in rehabilitating orphaned Giant River Otters to the wild, accommodates guests in five cabanas with verandahs, twin bedded rooms and ensuite bathrooms.
+Established by Diane McTurk, well known for her work in rehabilitating orphaned Giant River Otters to the wild, the lodge accommodates guests in five cabanas with verandas; twin bedded rooms and ensuite bathrooms.
 Meals are served around a large dining table in the open hammock-swagged living room of the main ranch house.
 Outstanding tropical freshwater fish and teeming bird life abound.
-Bird watchers intrepid enough to brave the flood and insects of the wet season (June - August) are rewarded with water birds breeding in the nearby nursery.
-The area is also a last refuge for the Giant River Otter and Diane often has orphans in residence.
+Bird watchers intrepid enough to brave the floods and insects of the wet season (June - August) are rewarded with water birds breeding in the nearby nursery.
+The area is also a last refuge for the Giant River Otter and there are often orphans in residence.
 The river reveals Black Caiman and for the lucky the huge Arapaima, the world’s largest fresh water fish.
-Diane has started the Karanambu Trust in an attempt to create a private protected area at Karanambu.
+Diane started the Karanambu Trust in an attempt to create a private protected area at Karanambu.
 The primary purpose of the protected area will be the protection of the habitat for the otters and ensuring their survival.
 This project has created such interest that filmmakers from around the world, such as BBC, Yorkshire Television and Wild Things, have travelled to Karanambu to film Diane's work.
-As a visitor you can join in with Diane's efforts and help her in the daily feeding and care of the otters, and even swim with them in the Rupununi River.

-Explore the area surrounding Karanambu Ranch.
-If there are any orphaned otters here you may be able to help Diane as she tends to them.
-You can also explore Simoni Pond, which offers some of the best fishing in Guyana, explore the flooded forest and savannah and look for Guyana’s rich birdlife.
-Overnight Karanambu Ranch.
+Explore the area surrounding Karanambu Lodge including Simoni Pond, which offers some of the best fishing in Guyana, and the flooded forest and savannah to look for Guyana’s rich birdlife.
+Overnight at Karanambu Lodge.
 (BLD)

-This morning travel out onto the savannah to search for a giant anteater.
-Explore the Rupununi River in search of wild giant river otters, black caiman and other species.
+This morning travel out to an area of rolling grassland which is home to a population of Giant Anteaters.
+The chances of seeing one of these extraordinary looking animals is high.
+Explore the Rupununi River in search of wild Giant River Otters, Black Caiman and other species.
 After reaching Ginep Landing we transfer by vehicle to the Amerindian village of Surama.
-We take a tour through the village to learn about the local way of life, and accompanied by our local guides explore the surrounding forest.
-Overnight Surama Eco-Lodge.
+We take a tour through the village to learn about the local way of life, and accompanied by our local guides discover the surrounding forest.
+Overnight in the basic accommodation of Surama Eco-Lodge.
 (BLD)

 Surama is a small Makushi village on the savannah with inhabitants still following time-honoured traditions and relying on the jungle for their livelihood.
 This isolated and idyllic location offers an escape from the concrete jungle to a serene and peaceful existence with nature.
 Dawn hikes, led by Surama guides across the savannah and up Surama Mountain, reveal a multitude of birds and fantastic vistas.
 The guides have lived their entire lives in the rainforest, and have an incredible understanding of nature and how to utilise its resources.